B3nedikt/AppLocale/README.md

 ### 3. Inject into Context

-If you use your application context to retrieve string resources add the following to your application class:
+If you use your application `Context` to retrieve string resources add the following to your `Application` class:

 ```kotlin
 class SampleApplication : Application() {